ca0v/svelte-lab/README.md

 | BW 3 | Sets the border width of the active cell to 3|
 | BS . | Sets the border style of the active cell to to dots|

+## Terms

+`Story` is a collection of collages
+`Collage` is a collection of cells
+`Cell` is an image container with transition and styling attributes

 ## References

 * [svelte cheet sheet](https://sveltesociety.dev/cheatsheet)